-At the beginning of his ministry, Jesus was baptized by John the Baptist, and he received the spirit of God in the form of a dove.
-John 1:29-33, “The next day he saw Jesus coming toward him and said Behold the Lamb of God that takes away the sins of the world.
+At the beginning of his ministry, Jesus was baptized by John the Baptist.
+And he received the spirit of God in the form of a dove.
+John 1:29-33, “The next day he saw Jesus coming toward him.
+And he said Behold the Lamb of God that takes away the sins of the world.
 And John bore witness ‘I saw the spirit descend to remain, this is he who baptizes with the Holy Spirit’.”

 Further on in the gospels, both the baptism of John by water – otherwise known as the baptism of repentance for sin – and the baptism of the Holy Spirit are spoken of as necessary for salvation and a deep union with Christ.
 Christ said, in John 3:3-5, “Truly, truly I say to you unless one is born of water and the Spirit he cannot enter into the kingdom of God.”
 “One must be born anew to enter the kingdom.”

 Peter said in Acts 2:38, “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you shall receive the gift of the Holy Spirit.”
 Paul also emphasized baptism in Acts 19:4-6, “John baptized with the baptism of repentance telling people to believe in Jesus who was to come, and on hearing this they were baptized and then Paul laid his hands upon them and the Holy Spirit came on them and they spoke in tongues and prophesied.”

 Are these things true?
 And what is the deeper meaning of baptism?

 It is easy to see the symbolic meaning of baptism by water and spirit.
 Water represents eternally changing truth that yet remains essentially unaltered over time, and the ever-flowing nature of our feelings.
 Spirit symbolizes the active principle of our thoughts and our will.
 We must give these human faculties over to Christ who symbolized what love means through his life and his death.